 Distracted Driving Accidents

 According to the National Highway Traffic Safety Administration (NHTSA), approximately 16% of all motor vehicle crashes are caused by distracted driving.
 In 2012, there were more than 3,000 people killed and more than 400,000 people injured in motor vehicle accidents involving distracted driving.
 With the proliferation of cell phones and texting devices, there are more distracted drivers on the roads than ever.
-In addition to talking on the cell phone or texting, many drivers end up in an accident as a result of other distractions including adjusting the radio, eating, talking to other people in the car, or adjusting the heat or air conditioning.
-If you or a loved one has been injured in an accident involving a distracted driver, the Colorado car accident attorneys at The Mahoney Law Firm, P.C. can help you receive compensation and allow you to focus on recovering from your injuries.
+In addition to talking on cellphones or texting, many drivers end up in an accident as a result of other distractions, including adjusting the radio, eating, talking to other people in the car or adjusting the heat or air conditioning.
+If you or a loved one has been injured in an accident involving a distracted driver, the Colorado car accident attorneys at The Mahoney Law Firm, P.C., can help you receive compensation and allow you to focus on recovering from your injuries.

-The Mahoney Law Firm, P.C. obtained a 5.2 million dollar judgment for a young man who sustained a brain injury while riding as a passenger in a rental car that was involved in an accident on the highway.
-Passenger injured or rental cars involved in accidents?
+The Mahoney Law Firm, P.C., obtained a $5.2 million judgment for a young man who sustained a brain injury while riding as a passenger in a rental car that was involved in an accident on the highway.
 Cases involving rental cars often are more complex because there are usually multiple insurance policies involved.
 In addition to the driver’s liability insurance policy, sometimes there will be additional insurance purchased through the rental car company.
-Additionally, if a credit card was used to pay for the rental, many credit card companies provide additional coverage.
-Our law firm has experience in sorting out these issues and finding all available insurance coverage, so that our clients are adequately compensated for their injuries.
+If a credit card was used to pay for the rental, many credit card companies provide additional coverage, as well.
+Our law firm has experience in sorting out these issues and finding all available insurance coverage so that our clients are adequately compensated for their injuries.

-The Mahoney Law Firm, P.C.
-Does Work on a Contingency Fee Basis
+The Mahoney Law Firm, P.C., Works On A Contingency Fee Basis

 What does this mean?
-You do not have to pay The Mahoney Law Firm, P.C. unless we obtain a settlement or judgment on your behalf.
+It means you do not have to pay The Mahoney Law Firm, P.C., unless we obtain a settlement or judgment on your behalf.
 We do not bill you by the hour.
 You do not pay any attorney’s fees unless and until a recovery is made on your behalf.
 Contact us for a free consultation at 303-800-3168.

 Many of the car accidents in Colorado happen in the winter when snow and ice conditions make driving treacherous.
 Anyone who has lived in Colorado knows how quickly the weather can change.
 Colorado also has, on average, more than 300 days of sunshine per year.
 Glare from the sun, especially when combined with icy or snow-packed roads, leads to many car accidents in Colorado.